-In this lesson, students will analyze an informational text intended to support reading in the content area.
+In this lesson, students will analyze an intended to support reading in the content area.
 The article explains how climate change is reducing the amount of sea ice in the Arctic Ocean.
 Within this sea ice is found algae that forms the base of Arctic food webs.
 As the sea ice goes, so does the algae, which in turn could affect the entire Arctic ecosystem.
 This lesson includes a note-taking guide, text-dependent questions, a writing prompt, answer keys, and a writing rubric.

 Subject(s): Science, English Language Arts